Understanding the different warning messages from GTmetrix speed report

 The latter is convenient to always have the latest version of our app, ensuring compatibility with the changes in the Shopify platform.

-Having a different cache policy would cause more harm than good; for instance, our app widget would not show the most recent changes on product names, images, prices, variants or stock.
-For that reason, a shorter cache period guarantees that your correct product data is displayed at all times.
+Having a different cache policy would cause more harm than good; for instance, our app would not show the most recent changes on the shipping rates configured in your Shopify admin.
+For that reason, a shorter cache period guarantees that your correct shipping data are displayed at all times.

 If you don't want the warning to appear you can disable the ‘Fast Loading’ option in our app preferences page; this option allows the widget to load quickly in your store.
 If this option is disabled, the app will load after all other store content and will render much later in the pages.
 On that case, the score report will be higher but the content will be displayed later to your customers.